Category Archives: Rolf Lassgård

 Grade: A

-The film is wonderful.
+The film is terrific.

 Equal parts whimsical, humorous, and heartbreaking, the film churns up emotions brought to the surface, which is quite telling about the experience.